pierre-marie/theServerSideSwiftExample/README.md

 - http://localhost:8080/explorer/

 ## Use the generated iOS SDK in the iOS app

 ###(not mandatory)
-- unzip `server_app_iOS_SDK.zip` and put it in the iOS app directory.
+- Unzip `server_app_iOS_SDK.zip` and put it in the iOS app directory.
-- Init cocoapod
+- Init cocoapod.

 `pod init`